 And then you should take some time to do your own research...
 We are living in a wonderful era, where everyone now has access to a free, highly effective, real-time tool called Google. 😜

 My Travels to Raja Ampat

-From October to April: thistime of year is considered optimal for diving.
-It is the one that corresponds to the northwest monsoon.
-This season is sometimes referred to as "dry" by tour operators, but it is "wet" too, especially in December and January.
-Raja Ampat can be dived all year round, but during this period from October to April, there is less wind and swell than during the southeast monsoon (May to September).
+From October to April: thisthe period considered optimal for diving.
+It corresponds to the northwest monsoon.
+This season is sometimes called "dry" by tour operators, but in reality, it is also "wet", especially in December and January.
+You can dive all year round at Raja Ampat, but during this period from October to April, there is less wind and swell than during the south-east monsoon (from May to September).
 It is therefore easier to navigate and it is the high tourist season for diving cruises.
-This is a time when plankton are abundant: visibility underwater is therefore less good, but it is also the season when we are most likely to encounter manta rays, especially the huge giant oceanic manta rays, and to see them form an incredible ballet at the famous dive site called Manta Sandy (unfortunately, since 2015, we see them less often, the too large number of boats and divers has made them flee).
+It is a period when plankton proliferate: visibility underwater is therefore less good, but it is also the season when we are most likely to meet manta rays, especially the huge giant oceanic manta rays, and to see them form an incredible ballet at the famous dive site called Manta Sandy (unfortunately, since 2015, we see them less often, the too large number of boats and divers has made them flee).

 Good to know for May-June: as it's a bit like the tourist off-peak period, it is a good plan for divers to go there at that time, because resorts regularly offer special discounts on their packages.